Everything You Need to Know About Choosing Brand Fonts

 Versatility

-The font you choose should work well in different applications, on different devices and screen sizes.
+Your chosen font should work well in different applications, devices and screen sizes.

-Also remember that you need to be able to emphasise text, for example, by using italics.
-If possible, choose a typeface that provides a wide range of weights and styles.
+Also, remember that you need to be able to emphasise text, for example, by using italics.
+Choose a typeface that provides a range of weights and styles, if possible.

 Pairing Capability

-If you use multiple brand fonts, make sure they complement each other and make a harmonious pair.
+If you use multiple brand fonts, ensure they complement each other and create a harmonious pair.

-We’ll go into more detail about pairing fonts later.
+We’ll go into font pairing in more detail later.

 Timelessness